How Freedom and Self-Control Work Hand In Hand

 Once you realize you don’t have to answer to the outside world, you meet freedom.
 Self-control is realizing that someone’s inability to acknowledge our beauty is only a sign of their own self-neglect.
 The key to staying in control is accepting the right we have of not internalizing the external viruses.
 You know, the naysayers, abusers, or anyone standing between us and the freedom own.

 I use to be the biggest advocate of respect.
 You know, R-E-S-P-E-C-T?
 I believed in it so much that I believed it was worth dying for.
 That went out of the window as soon I realized what respect was based on.
+Along with that came my freedom.
 You see, I had based my whole foundation on a world that allowed people the keys to my life.
 In essence, I had lost complete control over who I was as a person.
 I mean, how could I allow myself to move to someone else’s beat, right?

 Respect meant that I had given myself permission to react when others crossed the imaginary line.
 It wasn’t until later did I realize that I had been allowing others to define me.
 Whenever I felt I was being wrongly depicted, I gave myself permission to lose control.
 This meant that the self-control I needed was put aside ‘for the time being’.